-The Partnership Scholars Program offers a paid 10-week summer internship with the possibility of continuing in a year-long mentoring program (year long option for SDSU students only).
+The Partnership Scholars Program offers a paid 9-week summer internship with the possibility of a year-long mentoring program (year long option for SDSU students only).

-- Be awarded a stipend to conduct laboratory, behavioral, or public health research with SDSU and/or UCSD faculty members.
+- Be awarded stipends to conduct laboratory, behavioral, or public health research with SDSU and/or UCSD faculty members.

-- Attend workshops at UCSD covering cancer biology, health disparities, ethics and professional development.
+- Attend workshops at UCSD Moores Cancer Center covering cancer biology, health disparities, ethics and professional development.

-- Present their research project at an end-of-summer Scholar Poster Session at UCSD and at a university-sponsored research symposium (e.g., SRS at SDSU or Public Health Research Day at UCSD).
+- Present their research project at an end-of-summer Scholar Poster Session at UC San Diego and at a university-sponsored research symposium (e.g., SRS at SDSU or Public Health Research Day at UCSD).